TL;DR: These are, in our experience, the 10 best indie music promotion services:

 2. Playlist Push

 Playlist Push is another good option for indie artists specifically focused on Spotify streams.
-While they offer YouTube promotion, my feeling is that Spotify is their sweet spot, and I’ve seen artists have success with them there.
+While they’ve recently expanded to offer Tik Tok promotion, my feeling is that Spotify is their sweet spot.
+I just ran a campaign with them to drive streams and it was pretty successful – 40k+ streams and ongoing algorithmic growth.
+Here’s my full, detailed review.

-They basically work with a bunch of independent playlist curators to push indie music to the masses – currently, they’ve got 800 curators involved and a cumulative listening audience of over 25 million people.
-They’re also relatively affordably priced, with campaigns starting below $250 and the average campaign running $450.
+They basically work with a bunch of independent playlist curators to push indie music to the masses – currently, they’ve got 900 curators involved and a cumulative listening audience of over 25 million people.
+They’re also relatively affordably priced, with campaigns starting around $300 and the average campaign running $450.
 (Cool bonus because I’m an affiliate: if you enter code CXUFDQ2, you’ll get a discount.)

 If you’re looking to get more people than your mom to listen to your music on Spotify specifically, this is a great option.
 Here’s the link.
 (And hit that code up to get the discount.)